technologiestiftung/giessdenkiez-de-postgres-api/README.md

 Setup your Postgres + Postgis Database.
 Maybe on render.com, AWS or whereever you like your relational databases.
 Take your values for user, database, password and host and also add them to the `.env` file.
 Make sure that the `DATABASE_URL` environment variable in the `.env` file is set right.
 The pattern is `postgresql://USER:PASSWORD@HOST:PORT/DATABASE?schema=SCHEMA`.

+We use [Prisma](https://www.prisma.io/) to provision and maintain the database.
 Run `npm run prisma:push:dangerously`. *The dangerously is here to remind you that this will change your DB without migration.* This should only be used for the setup.
 All later changes need to be controlled using `prisma migrate` or done manually with SQL and synced with `prisma pull` to
-If you want some more data in your DB for testing run also npm `run prisma:seed:dangerously`.
+If you want some more data in your DB for testing run also npm `npm run prisma:seed:dangerously`.
 Read the prisma docs for an deeper insight.

 From the root of the repo run once `vercel` and follow the prompts.
 The defaults are fine.